-Going, going, almost gone!
-Only a few spots left in Startup Alley at TC Disrupt 2021 – TechCrunch
+There are only a few spots left in Startup Alley at TC Disrupt 2021 – TechCrunch

-Now hear this!
 Early-stage founders, a shipload of opportunity is about to set sail and you don’t want to miss the boat.
 We have only a few spots left to exhibit in Startup Alley at TechCrunch Disrupt 2021 (September 21-23).
 Buy a Startup Alley Pass and take advantage of all the exposure, perks and potential to help your startup cruise to the next level.

 Every exhibiting startup gets a virtual booth where you can post a company video and links to your website and social media accounts.
 But don’t stop there.
 Hopin, the virtual platform, lets you get creative — and interactive.
-Schedule and host live-stream product demos, tutorials or Q&A sessions.
+Schedule and host livestream product demos, tutorials or Q&A sessions.
 Or cook up some other amazing way to showcase your expertise.

 And every exhibiting startup also gets two minutes to pitch live during a breakout session.
 Your audience?
-TechCrunch staff and thousands of Disrupt attendees across the globe.
+TechCrunch staff and thousands of Disrupt attendees from across the globe.
 Exposure, practice and invaluable feedback from the pitch-savvy TC crew — jump on board that opportunity.

-Ready to get wild?
-Team TechCrunch will choose two utterly awesome exhibiting startups to be a Startup Battlefield Wild Card.
+Team TechCrunch will choose two exhibiting startups to be a Startup Battlefield Wild Card.
 Those founders will compete in Startup Battlefield for a chance at $100,000.
 You can’t beat that kind of global attention.

 Exhibit in Startup Alley and you might be selected to join the Startup Alley+ cohort.
-TC staff will choose up to 50 startups to participate in a VIP experience designed to provide more exposure, education and opportunity — long before Disrupt even starts.
+TC staff will choose 50 startups to participate in a VIP experience designed to provide more exposure, education and opportunity — long before Disrupt even starts.
 The Startup Alley+ experience begins July 9 with free attendance to TechCrunch Early Stage: Marketing & Fundraising.
 Read more about the business development support you’ll receive as part of Startup Alley+.

 Here’s another way exhibitors might gain invaluable exposure at TC Disrupt — a Startup Alley Crawl interview.
 TC editors will host a one-hour crawl for each business category.
 During a crawl, they select a few exhibiting startups from the relevant category and interview them live on the Disrupt stage.
-Sweet!

 Exhibiting in Startup Alley is one big boatload of opportunity and time’s running out to book passage.
 Buy your Startup Alley Pass today and chart a course for success — at TechCrunch Disrupt 2021 and beyond.